Cluster visualization

 All types of visualizations display a legend that is used for heat mapping.
 See Understanding the Cluster Visualization heat map for more information on how to use this legend.

-Additionally, when you are navigating outside the Cluster browser (for example, you click on a specific Folder or field tree item), the document list contains documents that are not necessarily in the cluster set you selected.
+Additionally, when you are navigating in the Browser Panel (for example, you click on a specific Folder or field tree item), the document list contains documents that are not necessarily in the cluster set you selected.
 A Document Breakdown pie chart is present for both types of visualizations.
 This chart provides a visual breakdown of documents in the document list below (percentage of listed documents that are found in the visualized cluster set and percentage of listed documents that are not in the visualized cluster set).
 See Using the Document Breakdown chart.

 Circle pack